VacCrow/vaccrow.github.io/guides/ultimates/DSR.md

 Tower that deals small <span class="magic">magical damage</span>, applies a <span class="debuff">Fire Resistance Down II</span> and a <span class="debuff">Physical Vulnerability Up</span> debuff when soaked.
 Deals very high raid-wide <span class="magic">magical damage</span> and applies a <span class="debuff">Damage Down</span> debuff when not soaked.
 Once the tower is soaked, a clone of *Nidhogg* appears and casts **Geirskogul**.

 	After **Dive from Grace**, 4 towers will spawn at intercardinal, requiering 1 to 4 players per tower where the sum equals 8.
-All the clones but one will cast **Geirskogul**, the remaining one will cast **Soul Tether**.
+All the clones but one will cast **Geirskogul**, the remaining will cast **Soul Tether**.

 ___